huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 stream "reset" facility.
 A stream reset indicates that one party is unwilling to continue processing the transaction associated with the stream.
 The corresponding transaction MUST be abandoned.
-A Server Failure (SERVFAIL, [@!RFC1035]) SHOULD be notified to the initiator of the transaction.
+A Server Failure (SERVFAIL, {{!RFC1035}}) SHOULD be notified to the initiator of the transaction.

-## Closing the DNS/QUIC Connection
+## Connection Management

-QUIC connections are closed using the CONNECTION_CLOSE mechanisms specified in [@!I-D.ietf-quic-transport].
-Connections can be closed at the initiative of either the client or the server (also see (#connection-close)).
-The party initiating the connection closure SHOULD use the QUIC GOAWAY mechanism to initiate a graceful shutdown of a connection.

-The transactions corresponding to stream number higher than indicated in the GO AWAY frames MUST be considered failed.
-Similarly, if streams are still open when the CONNECTION_CLOSE is received, the corresponding transactions MUST be considered failed.
-In both cases, a Server Failure (SERVFAIL, [@!RFC1035]) SHOULD be notified to the initiator of the transaction.
+Section 10 of the QUIC transport specifications {{!I-D.ietf-quic-transport}}
+specifies that connections can be closed in three ways:

+* idle timeout
+* immediate close
+* stateless reset

+Clients and servers implementing DNS over QUIC SHOULD negotiate use of the idle timeout.
+Closing on idle-timeout is done without any packet exchange, which minimizes protocol overhead.
+This document does not recommend a specific value of the idle timer.

+Clients SHOULD monitor the idle time incurred on their connection to the server, defined by the time spend since the last packet from the server has been received.
+When a client prepares to send a new DNS query to the server, it will check whether the idle time is sufficient lower than the idle timer.
+If it is, the client will send the DNS query over the existing connection.
+If not, the client will establish a new connection and send the query over that connection.

+Clients MAY discard their connection to the server before the idle timeout expires.
+If they do that, they SHOULD close the connection explicitly, using QUIC's CONNECTION_CLOSE mechanisms, and indicating the Application reason "No Error".

+Clients and servers may close the connection for a variety of other reasons, indicated using QUIC's CONNECTION_CLOSE.
+Client and servers that send packets over a connection discarded by their peer MAY receive a stateless reset indication.
+If a connection fails, all queries in progress over the connection MUST be considered failed, and aServer Failure (SERVFAIL, {{!RFC1035}}) SHOULD be notified to the initiator of the transaction.

 ## Connection Resume and 0-RTT

-A stub resolver MAY take advantage of the connection resume mechanisms supported by QUIC transport [@!I-D.ietf-quic-transport] and QUIC TLS [@!I-D.ietf-quic-tls].
+A stub resolver MAY take advantage of the connection resume mechanisms supported by QUIC transport {{!I-D.ietf-quic-transport}} and QUIC TLS {{!I-D.ietf-quic-tls}}.
 Stub resolvers SHOULD consider potential privacy issues associated with session resume before deciding to use this mechanism.
 These privacy issues are detailed in (#privacy-issues-with-session-resume).